 As you know, screencasting lets you mirror the content playing on your smart devices to a bigger screen.
 While all smart TVs have this feature, the technology varies for different operating systems.
 For instance, the SmartShare feature of WebOS lets you watch all the multimedia content on TV.
 On the other hand, Android TV’s built in Chromecast technology allows you to share content from the apps supporting Chromecast like YouTube, Netflix, Disney+, Hulu, Prime Video etc.

 Android TV and WebOS- both have their own pros and cons.
 WebOS has a more simplistic approach in terms of UI, navigation etc., while Android TV comes with its own set of perks like wider options for Google Play apps, sideloading, and others as discussed above.
-However, while opting for Smart TVs, users focus on not only the OS, but design, hardware, price etc. and you should keep this in mind while launching your WebOS or Android TV app.
+However, while opting for Smart TVs, users focus on not only the OS, but design, hardware, price etc. and you should keep this in mind while launching your WebOS or Android TV app development.